-DOG PROVOKED BY VICTIM STILL SUE? – MN ATTORNEYS
+DOG PROVOKED BY VICTIM STILL SUE? – MN LAWYERS

-Our lawyers represent many people each year who were bitten by a dog or injured by a dog.
+Our attorneys represent many people each year who were bitten by a dog or injured by a dog.
 Minnesota’s dog bite statute provides that if a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.
-Our experienced Minnesota dog bite lawyers often hear the dog owner claim that the person injured provoked the dog.
+Our top Minnesota dog bite lawyers often hear the dog owner claim that the person injured provoked the dog.
 This is a defense we also hear from an insurance company several times every year when they try to avoid be sued.